 Let me prepare ten "commandments" sticking to which will allow you to mimic successfully French style.

-I. Wear dark and neutral colours (black, navy, grey and white)
+I. Wear dark and neutral colours (black, navy,

 II.
 Tracksuits?
 Forget about tracksuits!!!